. . additional thoughts on what to send

 way in bulk to even the most remote and embattled bases.

-It's not that soldiers don't appreciate the
+not that soldiers don't appreciate the

 cookies, but what they really want is dipping tobacco:

 Kodiak, Copenhagen -- there is plenty of it in the post exchanges on